-- Serious road or rail accident or spillage
+- Flooding or other weather damage

+- Fallen trees

-- Aircraft crash
+- · Aircraft crash

 - Factory explosion

 - Terrorist action

 - A more widespread disaster in the community

 - A Flu epidemic or viral infection leading to national alert

 As part of Devon County Council's response to a major emergency certain schools and colleges have been identified as Emergency Rest Centres (ERC) for the temporary care of those made homeless by disaster.
 Such emergencies, and associated communications, will be coordinated through the emergency services (999) and the County Emergency Planning Team.